PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 - `file_storage.type` supports `bos`, `file_system`, and `memory`; **only `bos` provides pre-signed URLs**.
 When `return_img_urls: true` is enabled, `file_storage` must be `bos`, otherwise the server fails to start.
 - Field types are unchanged; only the value changes from a Base64 string to a pre-signed URL that can be fetched within `url_expires_in` seconds.
-- For details on how to obtain the AK/SK, see the [Baidu Intelligent Cloud documentation](https://cloud.baidu.com/doc/BOS/index.html).
+- For more information on obtaining AK/SK and other details, refer to the [Baidu Intelligent Cloud Official Documentation](https://cloud.baidu.com/doc/BOS/index.html).